 Later Kallman (1947) extended its application β and γ ray detection by using Anthracene and Naphthalene transparent crystals as fluorescent media.
 Hofstadter discovered that Nal had better efficiency and larger intensity for γ ray counting work.

 Construction of Scintillation Counter

-The complete scintillation counter consists of three basic parts:
+The complete scintillation counter construction is consists of three basic parts:

 - The scintillating material or phosphor produces a tiny light flash when a charged particle strikes it.